National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 No subsistence harvest of marine mammals occur in the proposed action area.

-In order to issue an incidental take authorization under Section 101(a)(5)(D) of the MMPA, NMFS must set forth the permissible methods of taking pursuant to such activity, and other means of effecting the least practicable adverse impact on such species or stock and its habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance, and on the availability of such species or stock for taking for certain subsistence uses.
+In order to issue an incidental take authorization under Section 101(a)(5)(D) of the MMPA, NMFS must set forth the permissible methods of taking pursuant to such activity, and other means of effecting the least practicable adverse Start Printed Page 9382impact on such species or stock and its habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance, and on the availability of such species or stock for taking for certain subsistence uses.

 For the proposed Orcas Island and Friday Harbor ferry terminals dolphin replacement construction work, WSDOT proposed the following mitigation measures to minimize the potential impacts to marine mammals in the project vicinity.
 These mitigation measures would be employed during all pile removal and installation activities at the Orcas Island and Friday Harbor ferry terminals.
 The language in monitoring measures would be included in the Contract Plans and Specifications and must be agreed upon by the contractor prior to any pile activities.